iomesh/docs/docs/advanced-functions/multiple-cluster-management.md

       apiVersion: zookeeper.pravega.io/v1beta1
       kind: ZookeeperCluster
       metadata:
         namespace: iomesh-cluster-1
         name: iomesh-cluster-1-zookeeper
       spec:
         replicas: 3
         image:
           repository: iomesh/zookeeper
           tag: 3.5.9
           pullPolicy: IfNotPresent
         pod:
           affinity:
             nodeAffinity:
               requiredDuringSchedulingIgnoredDuringExecution:
                 nodeSelectorTerms:
                 - matchExpressions:
               - key: kubernetes.io/hostname # The key of the Kubernetes node label.
                 operator: In
                 values: # The values of the Kubernetes node label.
                       - k8s-woker-3
                       - k8s-woker-4
                       - k8s-woker-5
               podAntiAffinity:
                 preferredDuringSchedulingIgnoredDuringExecution:
                 - podAffinityTerm:
                     labelSelector:
                       matchExpressions:
                       - key: app
                       operator: In
                       values:
                       - iomesh-cluster-1-zookeeper
                     topologyKey: kubernetes.io/hostname
               weight: 20
           securityContext:
             runAsUser: 0
         persistence:
           reclaimPolicy: Delete
           spec:
             storageClassName: hostpath
             resources:
               requests:
                 storage: 20Gi
       ```
     - Apply the YAMl config to create the `zookeeper` cluster.
       ```shell
       kubectl apply -f iomesh-cluster-1-zookeeper.yaml
       ```

 3. Create the YAML config `iomesh-cluster-1.yaml` with the following content.
-Configure fields `nodeAffinity` for `meta`, `dataCIDR`, `blockDeviceNamespace`, and
+Configure the following fields.

     - Set `dataCIDR` to the data CIDR you previously configured in [Prerequisite](../deploy-iomesh-cluster/prerequisites.md#network-requirements) for `meta`, `chunk`, and `redirector`, respectively.
-    - Set `spec.chunk.devicemanager.blockDeviceNamespace` to `iomesh-system` as management components are installed in the namespace `iomesh-system` and all block devices are also in this namespace.
+    - Set `spec.chunk.devicemanager.blockDeviceNamespace` to `iomesh-system` as management components and all block devices reside in it.
     - Set `image.repository.tag` to `v5.3.0-rc13-enterprise` for `meta`, `chunk`, and `redirector`, respectively for an Enterprise edition.
 If not, a community edition will be automatically installed.
     - Set [`diskDeploymentMode`](../deploy-iomesh-cluster/prerequisites.md#hardware-requirements) according to your disk configurations.